 Good afternoon, Chairman.
 When I was home, like Senator Cowan, one of the largest concerns was about rising gas prices and the effect on American families that they are making decisions as to whether to go shopping for clothes or whether to fill up their car.
 And they look at me and they say that the market fundamentals of supply and demand do not seem to apply anymore as to the way the prices are affected and the price of a gallon of gasoline.
 And when you look at this, we have at various times over 400 million plus barrels on speculation, 80 to 90 percent of it is financial speculation.
 It is not airlines, it is not our farmers.
-It is simple financial tion that occurs.
+It is simple financial speculation.

-There have been studies on both sides, some saying no effect on pricing, others saying 10 cents a barrel or more, which would be \$42 a barrel that the price is increased by because of the speculaat rewriting the position limit rules.
+There have been studies on both sides, some saying no effect on pricing, others saying 10 cents a barrel or more, which would be \$42 a barrel that the price is increased by because of the speculation that occurs.